-58.305G The Role of Education in Society I S1 or S2 L2
+58.305G The Role of Education in Society I

 The social effects educational institutions have evaluating conventional and radical perspectives on, eg the school's selection function, its socialization function, the economic functions of education, the child's experience of school, the history of education, the problem of school reform.
 Liberal-reform, de-schooling, progressive and other general analyses of the social functions of education considered with special reference to the claim that schools cannot be satisfactorily reformed into democratic and educative institutions while they are required to carry out their present social and economic functions.
-The concept of education and educational ideals, for the purpose of clarifying thought on the extent to which existing schools and universities are educative.
+The concept of education and education existing schools and universities are educative.
 Aspects of social theory related to the role of education in society especially the general consensus and conflict perspectives on society and the significance of values, ideas and ideology.